 - Simple.
 So easy to use, any one can do it, and so simple in operation, it will work without fail each time you use it.

 - Effective.
 Quickly drain liquid from one location, and move it to another.
-With a 3.5 gallon flow rate, this thing will empty a five gallon jug in under two minutes, and thanks to the strong suction created, very little, if anything, will be left in the container.
+With a 10.5 gallon flow rate, this thing will empty a five gallon jug in no time, and thanks to the strong suction created, very little, if anything, will be left in the container.

 - Safe.
 Food grader materials make it perfect for drinking water and other consumables, and an anti-static hose allows you to use it with volatile liquids without any risk of injury.